 Blended intensive programs (BIP) within Civis

-For information about BIPs within Civis – contact Anna Koch Öster (anna.koch@su.se), Civis Education Officer
+For information about BIPs within Civis – contact CIVIS Education Officer Anna Koch Öster (anna.koch@su.se)

-Students, teachers and staff participating in a mobility within a BIP can apply for an Erasmus+ grant for the physical part of the course.
+Students, teachers and staff participating in a mobility within the BIP, can apply for an Erasmus grant for the physical part of the course.

-After the BIP is completed and reported, the coordinating institution can be granted 6,000–8,000 Euros in organizational support for planning work and implementation, depending on the number of students participating in the course.
-A prerequisite for this financial support is that at least 15 students do an Erasmus+ mobility.
+After the BIP is completed and reported, the coordinating department can be granted 4,000 -8,000 Euros in organisational support for planning and implementation, depending on the number of students participating.
+A prerequisite for this financial support is that at least 10 students undertake an Erasmus mobility.
+For the maximum amount, at least 20 incoming students with an Erasmus grant are required.
 Local income for full-year students and full-year achievements may be added, see below.

-The following applies to applications regardless of whether a department at Stockholm University is the coordinator or co-organizer:
+The following applies to applications regardless of whether a department at Stockholm University is the coordinator or co-organiser of the CIVIS BIP:

-• Remember to confirm your participation in a BIP with the head of department at your department already in the planning phase and before submitting the application to Civis.
-The reason is, among other things, how the commitment should be included in working hours and possible financial aspects.
+• Remember to anchor your participation in a BIP with the head of department already in the planning phase and before the application is submitted to CIVIS.
+One reason is how commitment should be included in working hours and possible financial aspects.

-Special requirements apply to applications where Stockholm University is the coordinator:
+Special requirements apply to applications where Stockholm University is the coordinator and issues the ECTS:

 • Hub 1 Climate, Environment and Energy